Chinese workers killed in Karachi blast – DW – 10/06/2024

 Two people were killed and several others were injured in a massive blast outside Karachi Airport in southern Pakistan on Sunday night, local media reported.

-The casualties were confirmed by broadcaster Geo News and Dawn newspaper, citing officials.
+The casualties were confirmed by broadcaster Geo News and the Dawn newspaper, citing officials.

 China says 'terrorist attack' killed nationals